 So there's the canal.
 Context.
 In New York, for starters, with a drawbridge.

-Then there's the wide concrete sidewalk on what is still - but will not forever remain so - a barren stretch of Union Street.
-Warehouses, low buildings, sunbaked, empty.
-Slightly decrepit in a WH Auden way.
+Then there's the wide concrete sidewalk on what is still a barren stretch of Union Street.
+Warehouses, low buildings, sun-baked, empty.
+Decrepit in a W.H.
+Auden way.

-There are the old brick walls filled with graffiti...well, they used to be: they have been painted over in an unhumourous brown.
+There are the old brick walls filled with graffiti...well, they used to be: they have been painted over in an unhumorous brown.
 That's the first loss.